hluk/CopyQ/docs/scripting-api.rst

    Returns true only if main window has focus.

+.. js:function:: focusPrevious()

+   Activates window that was focused before the main window.

+   Raises an exception when previous window cannot be activated.

 .. js:function:: bool preview([true|false])

    Shows/hides item preview and returns true only if preview was visible.